Raymond Moody

-Raymond A. Moody Jr. (born June 30, 1944) is an American philosopher, psychiatrist, physician and author, most widely known for his books about afterlife and near-death experiences (NDE), a term that he coined in 1975 in his best-selling book Life After Life.
+Raymond A. Moody Jr. (born June 30, 1944) is an American philosopher, psychiatrist, and author, most widely known for his books about afterlife and near-death experiences (NDE), a term that he coined in 1975 in his best-selling book Life After Life.
 His research explores personal accounts of subjective phenomena encountered in near-death experiences, particularly those of people who have apparently died but been resuscitated.
 He has widely published his views on what he terms near-death-experience psychology.

 Early life and education

 Moody was born in Porterdale, Georgia, the son of an agnostic surgeon.
 He earned a BA (1966), an M.A.
-(1967) and a PhD (1969) in philosophy from the University of Virginia.
+(1967), and a PhD (1969) in philosophy from the University of Virginia.
 He also earned a PhD in psychology from the University of West Georgia, then known as West Georgia College, where he later became a professor in the topic.
 In 1976, he earned an M.D. from the Medical College of Georgia.